Yogesh9900/php_linkedin_google_login/README.md

 ```

 3) google_login_data.php
-You can insert values in to the database after succesful google login and redirect to dashboard.
+You can insert values into the database after successful google login and redirect to dashboard.
 ```
 <?php
 session_start();